 - Retirement income

 - Disability income

 - Unemployment insurance

 Factors such as the amount of money you have in your bank accounts and pay stubs detailing your income are used to verify how much you should pay in garnishments.
 Do not assume your wages are protected.

 What Should You Do?

 Whenever possible, pay your debts on time.
 If you have the ability to make lump sums on your debts, do so.
 If you cannot, work with the creditor or collection agency to make payments that fit your disposable income.
 The key here is that you remain in charge of what happens.
 You may wish to make a claim of exemption.
 If your income comes from a source listed above, this may be all you need to do.

 However, if you cannot secure the wage garnishment exemption, or you are earning minimum wage and simply unable to pay off your debts, it may be time to consider bankruptcy.
 You may find this is one of the best ways to freeze all of your debts immediately.
 Then, the court can determine if you should repay your debts after the bankruptcy discharge occurs.

 Ready to Get Some Additional Help?

 Learning about all federal bankruptcy exemptions and what you can expect in terms of wage garnishment takes time.
 Our team can help you gather the information so you can learn what to expect.
-If you are facing debt collection, tax debts you cannot pay, or other financial difficulties, contact The Law Offices of John B. Kelly about your options.
+If you are facing debt collection, tax debts you cannot pay, or other financial difficulties, contact The Law Offices of Jeff B. Kelly about your options.
 Call us at 770-809-3099.